|

 all, is ideally a creative, expressive activity indulged in for the personal

 gratification of the artist.
-In other words, unless you’re working on
+In other words, unless you’re working on commercial

-really your business and your business only.
+business and your business only.

-If you can make yourself believe this it should reopen a whole world of
+If you can make yourself believe this it should reopen a whole world

-subject matter, including all those rocks, trees, old buildings, nudes,
+of subject matter, including all those rocks, trees, old buildings, nudes,

-etc., that are both admired (if they’re vintage prints done by the
+etc., that are both admired (if they’re vintage prints done by the “masters”)

-but your experience in making the photograph is uniquely yours - or at least
+in making the photograph is uniquely yours - or at least it can be if you

-it can be if you can forget Ansel’s image for the moment and concentrate on
+can forget Ansel’s image for the moment and concentrate on your own response

-that your photograph “looks just like Ansel’s” you might reply, “And you,
+“looks just like Ansel’s” you might reply, “And you, sir, remind me of Alfred

-sir, remind me of Alfred E. Newman, but that doesn’t necessarily mean you’re
+E. Newman, but that doesn’t necessarily mean you’re a copy, and it certainly

-a copy, and it certainly doesn’t deny you the right to exist!”
+doesn’t deny you the right to exist!”

 Of course this is brave talk, and most of us donut have the guts to tell